 - 10 credits overlap with GEO9310.

-Lectures 2 x 2 hours per week.
-3 hours of computer lab weekly providing data-processing and practical programming exercises.
-Compulsory assignments and the intensive data analysis project are graded and must be approved before the final written exam.
+The course includes 2 x 2 hours of lectures per week and 3 hours of computer lab weekly providing data-processing and practical programming exercises.
+Compulsory assignments and the intensive data analysis project are graded and must be passed before the final written exam.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.

-- Exercises, assignments and the data analysis project are examined and counts for 50% together.
+- Exercises, assignments and the data analysis project are examined and count 50% together towards the final grade.

 - Both the exercises, assignment, the data analysis project and the final written examination must be passed individually in order to pass the course.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

 It will also be counted as 1 of the 3 attempts to sit the exam for this course if you sit the exam for one of the following courses: